You, Me and Baby Means Forget About Free Time for Writing

 6) When the in-laws come for a visit and take over childcare duties, by all mean go have a massage or a manicure, then write.

 7) Buy a spiral notebook and pick out a nice pen.
-When you're outside, and the child is happily caking himself with mud and could care less what you are doing, write.
+In one of the rare moments when you're outside and the child is happily caking himself with mud and could care less what you are doing, write.

 8) When your family complains about eating spaghetti for the fourth straight dinner in a row, invite someone else to start making dinner.
 When the invitation is refused, go back to #3.